fistyee/fistyee.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. from Beijing University of Chemical Technology, supervised by Prof. [Fan Zhang](https://scholar.google.com/citations?hl=zh-CN&user=CujOi1kAAAAJ) and Prof. [Wei Hu](http://www.wei-hu.cn).
-I am also a visiting student at VLG, Singapore University of Technology and Design, where I have had a wonderful time and have been working with Prof. [Jun Liu](https://scholar.google.com/citations?user=Q5Ild8UAAAAJ&hl=zh-CN) since March 2023.
-I am currently a Research Associate at Microsoft Research Asia, collaborating with [Yangyu Huang](https://scholar.google.com/citations?user=ycNodL0AAAAJ&hl=zh-CN).
+I am currently a Postdoctoral Researcher at the Singapore University of Technology and Design (SUTD), where I collaborate with Prof. [Immanuel Koh](https://www.linkedin.com/in/immanuelkoh/).
+I received my Ph.D. from Beijing University of Chemical Technology, under the supervision of Prof. [Fan Zhang](https://scholar.google.com/citations?hl=zh-CN&user=CujOi1kAAAAJ) and Prof. [Wei Hu](http://www.wei-hu.cn).

+Also, I was a visiting student at the Vision and Learning Group (VLG) at SUTD, where I had a wonderful and productive experience working with Prof. [Jun Liu](https://scholar.google.com/citations?user=Q5Ild8UAAAAJ&hl=zh-CN) since March 2023.
+Following that, I conducted research at Microsoft Research Asia, collaborating with [Yangyu Huang](https://scholar.google.com/citations?user=ycNodL0AAAAJ&hl=zh-CN).

-My research interests mainly focus on Visual Perception and Learning in the Open World, Large Multi-modal Models, AIGC.
+My research interests primarily lie in Large Multimodal Models, AI Agents, and Visual Perception and Reasoning in Open-world.

 # 🔥 News
+- *2025.02*: &nbsp;🎉 One paper accept to CVPR 2025.
+- *2025.01*: &nbsp;🎉 One paper accept to ICLR 2025, see you at Singapore.
 - *2024.07*: &nbsp;🎉 One paper accept to ECCV 2024, Oral (Oral Paper Rate: 2.1% (188/8585).
 - *2024.04*: &nbsp;🏅 LTGC is selected for oral presentation at CVPR 2024 (Oral Paper Rate: 0.78% (90/11532), Acceptance Rate: 23.6% (2719/11532)).
-- *2024.02*: &nbsp;🎉 One paper accept to CVPR 2024.

 # 📖 Experiences
+- 2024.06 - 2025.01, MSRA
+  - Topic: Contamination-free LLMs Benchmark
 - 2023.03 - 2024.03, Singapore University of Technology and Design, Visiting Student.
-  - Topic: Long-Tail Learning with LLMs
+  - Topic: Long-Tail Recognition with LLMs
 - 2019.09 - 2024.06, Beijing University of Chemical Technology, Joint Master’s and Ph.D.
-  - Topic: Image Recognition in the Open World
+  - Topic: Visual Recognition in the Open World

 # 📝 Publications （* Equal Contribution）